 2. Patron Black Businesses

-Have you heard about the latest Black Business Mall?
-Well let’s fill you in.
-Founder of The Spice Suite, Angel Gregorio just established the area’s first Black owned business mall.
+Have you visited thee Black Business Mall, founded by The Spice Suite’s, Angel Gregorio.
 It features various niche businesses all by Black women owners.
 So it’s a win win you can support Black business and support other women!
 For the foodies, there are a ton of Black-owned restaurants, you could also visit Black clothing stores and more!
 Supporting Black-owned businesses is a fun way to support Black culture.

 3. History Tours